 Outdoor adventures have a long-standing tradition in Girl Scouts.
-To celebrate our strong history of encouraging girls to be Go-Getters, Innovators, Risk Takers, and Leaders through outdoor experiences – we bring you Adventure Club!
+To celebrate our strong history of encouraging youth to be Go-Getters, Innovators, Risk Takers, and Leaders through outdoor experiences – we bring you Adventure Club!

 Why It’s Important

 Outdoor education is one of the four areas that form the foundation of the Girl Scout Leadership Experience.
 Adventure Club continues a strong tradition of outdoor experiences and skill exploration which afford youth the opportunity to:

 - Try new activities or sports that encourage an active lifestyle

 - Be challenged to grow in new ways and become better problem solvers

 - Unplug from screens and social media – and know that it’s ok to take a break

 - Develop leadership skills and become team players

 - Have fun exploring and building social bonds within a safe space like Girl Scouts!

 Choose three (or more) outdoor adventures!
 Maybe you have never gone kayaking, but always wanted to try.
 Perhaps you went snowshoeing at Camp Lakamaga as a Brownie, but now you want to try snowshoeing a longer trail at a State Park.
 The activity and challenge level is up to you.
 Adventure Club activities are mostly outdoors, engage with the natural world, and challenge you to try something new or go further.
 Be sure to review Safety Activity Checkpoints for your chosen activity.
 Your adventures must take place after September 1, 2018 to count towards Adventure Club.